-Every student graduating with a baccalaureate degree from the traditional curriculum (this catalog) engages in a significant cross-cultural experience (SCCE) in order to enhance learning in cross-cultural awareness and effectiveness.
-The mission of the University is "to educate students for Christ-centered service and leadership throughout the world."
-One of the University's institutional goals is to enhance the student's ability to "respect and influence people of various cultures."
-Accordingly, the SCCE is considered an important part of the student's co-curricular experience at Point University and is included in the Core Curriculum (CCE 300, pp. 42-43) and the Requirements for Graduation (point 5, pp. 36-37).
+Every student graduating with a baccalaureate degree from the University College engages in a significant cross-cultural experience (SCCE) in order to enhance learning in cross-cultural awareness and effectiveness.
+Because the mission of the University is "to educate students for Christ-centered service and leadership throughout the world" and the University's institutional goals include the student's ability to "respect and influence people of various cultures," the SCCE is considered an important part of the student's co-curricular experience at Point University and is included in the Core Curriculum (CCE 300, pp. 46-47) and the Requirements for Graduation, Point 5 (p.
+41).

-PURPOSE AND GOALS OF THE SCCE: The purpose of the SCCE is to enhance student learning in global awareness and cross-cultural adaptability to the glory of God.
-The specific goals of the program are to:

-- 1. Enhance the student's awareness of the variety and diversity of cultures. - 2.
-Foster the student's respect for the people of another culture. - 3.
-Encourage the student's development of the personal knowledge and skills associated with functioning in another culture. - 4.
-Encourage the student's development of the personal knowledge and skills associated with influencing people of another culture.
+DESCRIPTION OF THE SCCE: The purpose of the SCCE is to enhance student learning in global awareness and cross-cultural adaptability to the glory of God.
+The specific goals of the program are to: (1) Enhance the student's awareness of the variety and diversity of cultures; (2) Foster the student's respect for the people of another culture; (3) Encourage the student's development of the personal knowledge and skills associated with functioning in another culture; and (4) Encourage the student's development of the personal knowledge and skills associated with influencing people of another culture.

-DESCRIPTION OF THE SCCE: For the purposes of this program, a significant cross-cultural experience is identified as an experience that successfully:

-- 1. Immerses the student in a culture dissimilar to his or her own, either domestic or international, for a minimum of 4 consecutive days or 40 cumulative hours; - 2.
-Engages the student directly with the people of that culture in service-, education-, and/or outreach-oriented (non-vacation) interactions; - 3.
-Induces a manageable level of disequilibrium in the student by taking the student out of his or her "comfort zone"; and - 4.
-Encourages the development of cross-cultural awareness and adaptability.
+For the purposes of this program, a significant cross-cultural experience is identified as an experience that successfully: (1) Immerses the student in a culture dissimilar to his or her own, either domestic or international, for a minimum of 4 consecutive days or 40 cumulative hours; (2) Engages the student directly with the people of that culture in service-, education-, and/or outreachoriented (non-vacation) interactions; (3) Induces a manageable level of disequilibrium in the student by taking the student out of his or her "comfort zone"; and (4) Encourages the development of cross-cultural awareness and adaptability.

-Students may choose from a variety of types of experiences that satisfy the general description and selection criteria of the SCCE in order to achieve the purpose and goals of the program.
+SELECTION AND APPROVAL: Students may choose from a variety of types of experiences that satisfy the general description and selection criteria of the SCCE in order to achieve the purpose and goals of the program.
 Educational tours, short-term mission trips, service projects, sports outreach, language learning and similar experiences could be appropriate experiences.
 Study abroad could qualify as the SCCE, but only if the experience meets the stated criteria.
 The SCCE may include foreign travel (which is encouraged but not required), may be conducted in the United States, or may be achieved in metro Atlanta.
 Students may participate in Point-based group experiences, such as those led by Point faculty and staff, or in cross-cultural experiences sponsored by other organizations, groups, churches or colleges.
 Participation in an organized group SCCE is recommended.